stackrlabs/go-daash/README.md

 }
 ```

-You can find the instructions to run the light node [here](https://docs.celestia.org/developers/node-tutorial).
+For Celestia, you can find the instructions to run the light node [here](https://docs.celestia.org/developers/node-tutorial).
-You need an auth token to run your Celestia light node.
+You need an auth token for your Celestia light node.
 Copy the `.env.example` file to `.env` and set the `CELESTIA_AUTH_TOKEN` environment variable to the auth token.

 ```bash
 cp .env.example .env
 ```

+## Built with
+- `go-da` and `celestia-da` libraries from [Rollkit](https://github.com/rollkit/go-da)